GaryZLi/FetchBackend/README.md

 ### HOW TO RUN
 type 'yarn start'

-send a POST request to localhost:5000 with BODY container {data: [array of emails]}
+send a POST request to localhost:5000 with BODY containing {data: [array of emails]}

 ### RESULT
 an oject : {unique : Number, status: Number}